MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# DevTools for beginners: Get started with HTML and the DOM
+# Get started with HTML and the DOM

 This is the first in a series of tutorials that teach you the basics of web development.
 Learn about a set of web developer tools, named Microsoft Edge DevTools, that will increase your productivity.